 Where can I find matcha for Iced Green Tea Latte?

-The biggest challenge for Matcha could be finding it locally where you live.
-The good news is there are online shops that sell and ship green tea powder internationally, so hopefully you’ll be able to find some.
+The biggest challenge for Matcha would be finding it locally where you live.
+The good news is there are online shops that sell and ship green tea powder internationally, so hopefully, you’ll be able to find some.
 If you know your favorite shop carries excellent green tea powder, please leave a comment below and share with other readers.

-If you live in the US, try Japanese grocery stores such as Mitsuwa, Marukai, and Nijiya.
-They sell one of the common matcha brand called Maeda-en (It’s about $8 for culinary grade).
+If you live in the US, you can try Japanese grocery stores such as Mitsuwa, Marukai, and Nijiya.
+They sell one of the common matcha brands called Maeda-en (It’s about $8 for the culinary grade).

 How do you know if it’s good matcha or bad matcha?

-Here are several tips to help you to distinguish good vs. bad matcha when you shop.
+Here are several tips to help you distinguish good vs. bad matcha when you shop.

-- Color: High quality matcha has a really vibrant green color because tea leaves are shade-grown and they are forced to overproduce chlorophyll, which gives matcha its nice bright green color.
+- Color: High-quality matcha has a really vibrant green because tea leaves are shade-grown and they are forced to overproduce chlorophyll, which gives matcha its nice bright green color.
 Some of my readers asked me why their matcha is yellowish or brownish color.
-It’s probably due to improper shading or because tea leaves came from lower stalk of the plant which didn’t produce as much chlorophyll.
+It’s probably due to improper shading or because tea leaves came from the lower stalk of the plant which doesn’t produce as much chlorophyll.

-Also, make sure the matcha you’re purchasing does NOT include sugar in as part of the ingredients!
+Also, you want to make sure the matcha you’re purchasing does NOT include sugar or other natural flavors as part of the ingredients.

 Let’s Make Homemade Iced Green Tea Latte

-See, if you put the drink in a Starbucks’ cup, it’s just like one you get from the store.
+See, if you put the drink in a Starbucks’ cup, it’s just like the one you get from the store.
 I think it tastes much better too!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook,Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!